 We in Central Oregon like to say that the day’s adventure—whether shopping our boutiques, hitting the trails, or sampling our legendary craft brew scene—can’t really begin without a great breakfast or end until our next epic lunch or meal.

 And in Central Oregon, it’s easy to find curious chefs cooking up all kinds of cuisine—from home-cooked diner fare to inventive fusion dishes to internationally inspired creations.
-(Truth is, the hardest thing about trying the best food in Central Oregon is fitting it all into your next trip.)
 You’ll even find those chefs plying their trade in brand-new food carts, brick-and-mortar establishments, and some of the best restaurants in Central Oregon—truly cooking up something for everyone.
 So celebrated is Central Oregon’s food scene, the High Desert Food Trail has been established to connect you with restaurants, markets, and more all over the region.

 So whether you’re grabbing pastries and breakfast burritos for the road, sharing plates at a food cart pod, or sitting down to dinner in a dimly lit restaurant, here’s our food guide to Central Oregon.